The Cost of Treachery: Israel’s Surprise Attacks and the Erosion of Global Credibility

 Fear has caused the religious to overreact and only faith can correct the course.
 We in the community of faith need to stop comparing ourselves to our to secular neighbors and deal squarely with the shortcomings of our own side.
 If we want leaders we must quit treating young men in the church (in good standing) as not worth a first date and basically untrustworthy.

 No harm comes from a date.
 In fact, my grandparents dated many different people and have been married faithfully for nearly sixty years.
-Had my grandma governed herself by the current paradigm there may have never been the opportunity for her relationship with grandpa to even get started—I would not even exist today.
+Had my grandma governed herself by the current paradigm there may have never been the opportunity for her relationship with Grandpa to even get started—I would not even exist today.

 We need to recognize that our current standard is often based in fear and overreaction rather than faith.
-We do not need to fall in the same ditch as secular society to be as off base and faithless.
+We do not need to fall in the same ditch as secular society to be as off-base and faithless.
 Love can triumph if we commit to loving faithfulness in relationships rather than live in fear of failure.